What is it like to work with you?

 - Help you think things through and reconnect with your own authority

-- Support you in healing or tapering decisions (in collaboration with providers if needed)
+- Support you in healing or tapering decisions (in collaboration with healthcare providers if needed)

 I DO NOT:

-- Direct your taper or tell you when/how much to reduce
+- Direct your taper, provide specific taper schedules, or tell you when/how much to reduce

-- Prescribe, recommend, or manage supplements or medications
+- Prescribe, recommend, or manage medications or supplements

-- Make predictions about how long healing will take
+- Make predictions about outcomes or about how long healing will take

 What is your stance on medication?